PriceStats uses online prices to calculate innovative economic indicators.

 In most countries, our data covers key economic sectors such as food, clothing, electronics, furniture and energy.
 Most of the categories that we are not able to cover are services.
 This, however, is not a problem for our goal of detecting the main changes in inflation trends.
 Services are usually quite stable, not the main source of volatility, and can be indirectly monitored through items with similar price behavior.

-Once the data collection is complete, PriceStats runs a set of automatic procedures to ensure that the data can be used for inflation measurement.
+Once the data collection is complete, PriceStats runs a set of automatic procedures to ensure that the data can be used for inflation and PPP measurement.

 The data is first structured and cleaned so that it can be used in a consistent manner.
 Most online retailers display price information differently, but we need to record price data in a standard format.
 The data is then categorized across economic sectors and sub-sectors and a set of performance statistics are automatically calculated to evaluate the quality of the data.